 It is common for people with hepatitis C to have no symptoms – meaning the infection can easily go undetected.
 For this reason, the CDC now recommends that anyone 18 and over be tested for hepatitis C if they never have.

-Periodic HCV testing is recommended for other groups of people.
-Talk to your health care provider if you have never been tested or you meet any of the following criteria:
+More periodic hepatitis C testing is recommended for other groups of people.
+Talk to your health care provider if you meet any of the following criteria:

 A simple blood test can diagnose hepatitis C virus.
 If you are diagnosed with hepatitis C, you may need additional tests to assess any damage to your liver.

 Do not assume you have been tested from a hospitalization or during routine outpatient screening.
 Ask your health care provider to be tested for hepatitis C.

 Treatment for Hepatitis C

 It is best to catch and treat a hepatitis C infection as early as possible to minimize long-term effects, including cirrhosis (scarring of the liver), liver cancer, and liver failure.
 Fortunately, the disease is curable in most cases with a 2-3 month regimen of oral medication.

 Patients who test positive can receive a referral for the hepatitis C program through KRMC’s Disease Management Clinic.
 A care coordinator will guide and advocate for patients throughout the treatment process for hepatitis C. The new medications for hepatitis c has minimal side effects and greater than 95% cure rate.